Back in 2021, the UK Government announced that a new strategy would be introduced for the UK to become utterly net-zero by 2050.

 Firstly, the government will contribute £620 million in aid of EV grants to car production and infrastructure such as charging points more accessible.
 Ensuring drivers can access EV charging points easier will definitely be a more appealing part of the process, further encouraging the changeover for UK motorists.

 The new ZEV mandate will speed up this transition by forcing car firms to make EVs account for a significant part of their fleet.
-On the one hand, this means the production of combustion engine cars will have to stop by 2030 2035; despite this, consumers could see a benefit from an increased amount of choices between EVs and Hybrid cars.
+On the one hand, this means the production of combustion engine cars will have to stop by 2035; despite this, consumers could see a benefit from an increased amount of choices between electric and hybrid cars, and now have additional time to prepare for the transition.

 The cars that do not emit tailpipe emissions and don’t use fossil fuels – are ZEVs.

-This new strategy, however, could see a decrease in the production of spare parts for regular combustion engines, so any motorist who hasn’t purchased an EV or hybrid vehicle may find repairs more expensive than ever before – enforcing the importance of making the changeover to an electrified car.
+This revised strategy, however, could still see a gradual decrease in the production of spare parts for regular combustion engines, so any motorist who hasn’t purchased an EV or hybrid vehicle may eventually find repairs more expensive than ever before – enforcing the importance of planning for the changeover to an electrified car, albeit with a more generous timeline.

-Want to find out what our top EVs and Hybrids are?
+Want to find out what about the best electric cars?
 Make sure to check out our blog pieces by clicking the links below.